 Why Haghpat and Sanahin Monasteries?

-In 1996, Haghpat Monastery, the pride of Armenian spiritual center was listed in UNESCO's World Heritage List.
-Haghpat is medieval church founded by Queen Khosrovanuys in 976.
+In 1996, Haghpat Monastery, the pride of the Armenian spiritual center was listed on UNESCO's World Heritage List.
+Haghpat is a medieval church founded by Queen Khosrovanuys in 976.
 She was a wife of Ashot 3rd, a representative of Bagratunyats dynasty.
 The complex was built in Haghpat town, Lori Region.
 This monastery is considered to be one of the architectural wonders of Armenian history.

 Cathedral and Churches of Echmiadzin and the Archaeological Site of Zvartnots (2000)

 The most important spiritual center of Armenia is Echmiadzin Monastery.
 It is considered to be the first cathedral built in Armenia, and one of the oldest cathedrals in the world.
 It was built by Saint Gregory Enlightener, after the adoption of Christianity in 301.

 The cathedral locates in Vagharshapat (Echmiadzin) town, which was one of the most important centers of Armenia.
 Etchmiadzin Cathedral is the most visited historical site in Armenia.
 It was listed on UNESCO’s World Heritage list in 2000.

 The archaeological site of Zvartnots presents the mastery of the Armenian architecture.
 The cathedral was built in 643-652 by Nerses Tayetsi Catholicos.
 The name of the building comes from the Armenian word “Zvartoon” which means angels.

 They say the whole temple was flooded with light and when the sunlight was coming in through 80 arch and 32 round windows creating an impression of angels.
 That’s why they called the temple "Zvartnots".
 Although nowadays remained only ruins of the cathedral it is still the most visited tourist destination in Armenia.